Aerovironment beats estimates on strong margins, shares rise

 Aerovironment draws about 80 percent of its revenue from the unmanned aircraft systems segment, which is known for drones like the Raven, Wasp and Puma.

 Earnings rose to $8.7 million, or 39 cents per share, for the second quarter, from $6.6 million, or 30 cents per share, a year earlier.

-Analysts on average were expecting earnings of 22 cents per share, on revenue of $77.1 million, according to Thomson Reuters I/B/E/S.
+Analysts on average had expected earnings of 22 cents per share on revenue of $77.1 million, according to Thomson Reuters I/B/E/S.

 The company maintained its 2013 earnings forecast of between $1.41 and $1.51 per share on revenue of between $348 million and $370 million.

 Monrovia, California-based Aerovironment's shares closed at $20.26 on the Nasdaq on Tuesday.

 (Reporting by Bijoy Koyitty in Bangalore; Editing by Supriya Kurane and Don Sebastian)